Anni1123/NoteWeb/README.md

-These things are stored using local Storage
+Notes are stored using local Storage